cabforum/smime/SBR.md

     * the Registration Reference allocated by the domestic register.

     For example:
-    * NTRDE-DER3306.HRB12345 (DE is the country code for Germany, R3306 is the business register ID for the district court in Cologne, and HRB12345 is the locally-assigned Registration Reference).
+    * NTRDE-DER3306.HRB12345 (DE is the country code for Germany, R3306 is the business register identifier for the district court in Cologne, and HRB12345 is the locally-assigned Registration Reference).

 e. __Certificate Field:__ `subject:givenName` (2.5.4.42) and/or `subject:surname` (2.5.4.4)
    __Contents:__ If present, the `subject:givenName` field and `subject:surname` field SHALL contain a Natural Person Subject’s name as verified under [Section 3.2.4](#324-authentication-of-individual-identity).
 Subjects with a single legal name SHALL provide the name in the `subject:surname` attribute.
 The `subject:givenName` and/or `subject:surname` SHALL NOT be present if the `subject:pseudonym` is present.